Compassionate Care Progressive Medicine in a Family Practice Atmosphere

 * Outdoor cats are at high risk for developing FELV infection.

-There are currently 6 vaccines that we are using for dogs: Distemper combination, Leptospirosis, Rabies, Lyme Disease, and Bordetella (kennel cough), and a new vaccine to protect against dental disease.
+There are currently 7 vaccines that we are using for dogs: Distemper combination, Leptospirosis, Rabies, Lyme Disease, and Bordetella (kennel cough), Canine Influenza and a vaccine to protect against dental disease.

 This vaccine is actually 4 vaccines in one injection.
 It contains Distemper, Hepatitis, , Parvovirus, and Parainfluenza.